Introduction- Guaranteed Issue Rights

 Answer: It means you can change your Medicare supplement plan without being asked to go through underwriting health questions near the time of your birthday month on an annual basis.
 It is an example of a Guaranteed Issue application.

 What states have a Medicare Supplement Birthday Rule?
-Answer: California, Oregon, Idaho, Illinois, Louisiana, Missouri, and Nevada as of 2022.
+Answer: California, Oregon, Idaho, Illinois, Louisiana, Oklahoma, Maryland, Missouri, and Nevada as of 2023.

-New birthday rule for Idaho Medicare Supplement plans
+New birthday rule for Oklahoma Medicare Supplement plans

 Effective March 1, 2022, Medicare Supplement policyholders in Idaho may change their insurance company and/or plan annually, regardless of health conditions, during a 63-day enrollment period beginning on the policyholder’s birthday.
 These policies would be considered Guaranteed Issue.